Rock Radio Scrapbook

 Prior to CKGM, Roberts was CJAD's morning man in the 1950s and '60s and also program director.
 After his CKGM stint, he returned to the announcer's chair at CJAD in the '70s and later did a talk show at CKO Montreal.
 He also taught broadcasting at the Intra-Radio School in Montreal.

-Roberts' father, Leslie, did commentary on CJAD in the '40s (he was advertised as "Canada's most controversial writer".)
-Bill Roberts' son, also named Leslie, is a well-known anchor at Global Television in Toronto.
+Roberts' father, Leslie, did commentary on CJAD in the '40s (he was advertised as "Canada's most controversial writer").
+Bill Roberts' son, also named Leslie, was a well-known anchor at Global Television in Toronto.

-Bill Roberts died of cancer in 2002 in Alexandria, Ont.
+Bill Roberts died of cancer in 2002 in Alexandria, Ontario.
 He was 74.

 Hear Bill Roberts on CKGM here.